CompositionalIT/farmer/docs/content/api-overview/resources/managed-identity.md

 * Enable a resource to run *as* that identity
 * Enable a resource to grant permissions *to* that identity

-For example, you may wish to run a Virtual Machine or an Web App under a identity that you create, and then to *grant permissions* to that identity to allow reading from a storage account.
+For example, you may wish to run a Virtual Machine or a Web App under an identity that you create, and then *grant permissions* to that identity to allow reading from a storage account.
 You can define the permissions completely independently of the Virtual Machine or Web App.

 {{<mermaid align="left">}}
 graph LR